ttmmghmm/temp_03425/README.md

 + Type a message at the _top_ of this file with date time on it
   + like this 'John in London, Sunday 1st Nov at 22:22'.
   + Commit this edited Readme file.
-  + Send me the linked to the edited file on whatsapp.
+  + Send me the link to this edited readme file on all of your chat apps (whatsapp etc).
-  + My prediction is that as this is a public repo, the link will get to me on whatsapp.
-+ Try reading your protonmail emails in a tor browser (or firefox).
-  + You should have an almost daily email from me there.

-John London Wed 4th Nov